Hoop Stress Calculator

 The hoop stress calculator determines the stresses acting on a thin-walled pressure vessel.
 Pressure vessels are specially designed containers used to hold fluids at a different pressure than ambient ones.
 Due to high internal pressure, the parameters like hoop stress and longitudinal stress become crucial when designing these containers.

-Knowledge of these stresses is helpful to design the riveted or welded joints on the body.
-Various pressure vessels include boilers, water tanks, petrol tanks, gas cylinders, spray cans, fire extinguishers, pipes, etc. Read on to understand what is hoop stress, longitudinal stress in a cylinder, and more.
+Knowledge of these stresses is helpful in designing the riveted or welded joints on the body.
+Various pressure vessels include boilers, water tanks, petrol tanks, gas cylinders, spray cans, fire extinguishers, pipes, etc. Read on to understand what hoop stress is, longitudinal stress in a cylinder, and more.

 Stress on a pressure vessel